-Disclaimer of opinion
+Disclaimer of Opinion

-We were engaged to audit the financial statements of Worthing Borough Council ('the Council') for the year ended 31 March 2023.
+We were engaged to audit the financial statements of Worthing Borough Council ('the Council') for the year ended 31 March 2024.
 The financial statements comprise the:

-- Movement in Reserves Statement, - Comprehensive Income and Expenditure Statement, - Balance Sheet, - • Cash Flow Statement, - the related notes 1 to 42 including a summary of significant accounting policies, - Collection Fund and the related notes 1 to 5
+- Movement in Reserves Statement,

+- Comprehensive Income and Expenditure Statement,

+- Balance Sheet,

+- Cash Flow Statement

+- the related notes 1 to 42 including material accounting policy information and Collection Fund and the related notes 1 to 5

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2023/24.

 We do not express an opinion on the accompanying financial statements of the Council.
-Because of the significance of the matter described in the basis for disclaimer of opinion section of our report, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on these financial statements.
+Because of the significance of the matters described in the basis for disclaimer of opinion section of our report, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on these financial statements.